Climate of Mumbai: January

-January is the coolest month of the year for Mumbai with mean daily minimum being 16.4 °C and mean daily maximum being 30.1 °C. The nightly lows may vary between 13 °C and 20 °C. Chilly northern winds during the day make the city seem cooler than it really is.
-Generally clear skies, with some smog – especially in the early morning – are the norm.
-The days are dry, the nights relatively humid.
+January is the coolest month of the year for Mumbai, with the mean daily minimum being 16.4 °C and the mean daily maximum being 30.1 °C. The nightly lows may vary between 13 °C and 20 °C. Chilly northern winds during the day make the city seem cooler than it is.
+Generally, clear skies, with some smog – especially in the early morning – are the norm.
+The days are dry, and the nights relatively humid.
 January is also associated with the deciduous trees in the city shedding their leaves.
-26–27 January 2008 recorded a maximum temperature of 10.2 °C, which is the lowest recorded in 45 years.
-The lowest recorded temperature is 7.4 °C (45.3 °F) on 22 January 1962 which was the coldest day in Mumbai.
+On 26–27 January 2008, recorded a minimum temperature of 10.2 °C, which is the lowest recorded in 45 years.
+The lowest recorded temperature is 7.4 °C (45.3 °F) on 22 January 1962, which was the coldest day in Mumbai.
 Coastal areas are relatively cooler during the day, but they are warmer at night.

 February

 The fine January weather continues for the first fortnight of February.
-The mean daily minimum stays at 17.3 °C and mean daily maximum being 31.3 °C with some possibility of unseasonable showers.
+The mean daily minimum stays at 17.3 °C and the mean daily maximum is 31.3 °C with some possibility of unseasonable showers.
 Smog increases.
-6 February 2008 recorded a minimum temperature of 9.4 °C. Just two days later, on 8 February, the minimum temperature recorded was 8.5 °C, which was the lowest temperature Mumbai has seen since January 1962.
+6 February 2008 recorded a minimum temperature of 9.4 °C. Just two days later, on 8 February, the minimum temperature recorded was 8.5 °C, which was the lowest temperature Mumbai had seen since January 1962.

 March

-The month of March sees a mean minimum temp of 20.6 °C and mean maximum temp of 32.7 °C. During the transition from the dry to humid weather in mid March, the temperature might hit 38 to 40 °C. This high however, is due to hot dry winds from Gujarat.
+The month of March sees a mean minimum temp of 20.6 °C and a mean maximum temp of 32.7 °C. During the transition from dry to humid weather in mid-March, the temperature might hit 38 to 40 °C. This high, however, is due to hot dry winds from Gujarat.
 By mid-March the temperatures may hit 37 °C, with the lows at 24 °C. Humidity is unbearable, and smog affects the city.
 New leaves sprout from deciduous trees.
 The all-time high day temperature for March was recorded in 2018 at 41.7 °C.